slowTake/Philo/readme.txt

 -philo should not die when successful

 no data races
-(bug that occurs when mutiple threads try to access the same memory location) happens while writing
+(bug that occurs when multiple threads try to access the same memory location) happens while writing

 Data Structures